 Jane Smith writes and edits books for children and adults.
 She is especially interested in history and loves to share stories of the past through fiction and non-fiction.

-Jane’s books include the ABIA-shortlisted Captain Thunderbolt, from her non-fiction ‘Australian Bushrangers’ series and the ‘Tommy Bell, Bushranger Boy’ children’s historical fiction series, the first of which is a CBCA ‘notable’ book.
-Her exciting ‘Carly Mills, Colonial Girl’ series is due for release in mid-2019.
+Jane’s books include the ABIA-shortlisted Captain Thunderbolt, from her non-fiction ‘Australian Bushrangers’ series and the ‘Tommy Bell, Bushranger Boy’ children’s historical fiction series, the first of which is a CBCA ‘notable’ book, and the seventh of which was shortlisted for a Speech Pathology Australia award in 2019.